TheRabbittt/rpi-docker-setups/README.md

 First create a new server in Discord where you will get your alerts.
 Find the webhook link for that server and keep the link somewhere for now.

 On the raspberry pi create file, you can call it anything, I named it cpu_temp.sh.
-Paste what's below into it:
+Paste what's below into it and place the discord webhook link at the correct variable:

 ``` Bash
 #!/bin/bash